sunriselayer/gitbook/learn/sunrise/README.md

 * The revenue of tx fees
 * The revenue of swap fees in the liquidity pool
 * MEV captured with [Skip Protocol](https://docs.skip.money/blocksdk/overview/)

+## Why should developers use Sunrise?

+* Users can use DA without fee only with liquidity providing.
+* Liquidity providing is needed in some DEXs in any case.
+Then there is no reason not to provide liquidity to Sunrise.

+## Integration stages

+### Sunrise v0: Minimum Viable Product

+* Blob module
+* BlobStream module
+* Staking supports only `$SR`

+### Sunrise v1: Complete user experiences

+* LiquidityPool module
+* BlobGrant module

+### Sunrise v2

+* ProofOfLiquidity module
+* LiquidityIncentive module
+* VotingReward module